31 May 2024

 Where’d these books come from?

-In the 400s BC, the Egyptian Greeks translated the bible into Greek, producing the first of the Septuagints, which is what Greek translations of the Old Testament came to be called.
+In the 400s BC, the Egyptian Greeks translated the bible into Greek, producing the first of the Septuagints, which is what the Greek translations of the Old Testament came to be called.
 The Egyptians took the 22 books of the Hebrew scriptures, split a few of the larger ones into multiple scrolls (i.e. Samuel became 1 Samuel and 2 Samuel, and the Twelve became our 12 books of Hosea through Malachi), and reordered them into Law, history, poetry, and prophecy.

-To the Jews, whose scholars made an effort to learn Hebrew and stick to the original text, these seven books aren’t scripture and never were.
+To the Jews, whose scholars make an effort to learn Hebrew and stick to the original text, these seven books aren’t scripture and never were.
 In fact for most of those books, the Hebrew version was lost to history, and all we have is the Greek version, ’cause the Jews didn’t bother to keep copies of the Hebrew originals.
-(There are some Hebrew versions of some of the books, but there’s some debate as to whether they’re just Hebrew translations of the Greek books.)
+(There are some Hebrew versions of some of the books, but there’s some debate as to whether they’re just Hebrew translations of the Septuagint.)

 Anyway, the Jewish dismissal of these books raised the annoyance of various Christians throughout the centuries: “Jews don’t consider ’em bible?
-Did they take them out of the bible?
+Wait, did the Jews take them out of the bible?
 How dare they?”
-(You know, much the same thing certain Christians claim when current bibles remove certain verses the Textus Receptus put in.)
-But every so often it raised Christians’ suspicions: “Maybe Jews have good reason to not consider them bible.”
+(You know, pretty much the same accusation certain Christians make when current bibles remove any of the verses the Textus Receptus added.)

 Christians who fear the apocrypha love to point to Jerome’s objections.
 But they ignore the fact Jerome didn’t refuse to translate the books.
 He didn’t think them evil and corrupt—so much so, he had to keep ’em away from Christian hands, lest we be led astray.